Supervisor/supervisor/README.txt

   'nocleanup' -- prevent supervisord from clearing any existing "AUTO" log files at startup time.
 Default: false.

-  'http_username' -- the username required for authentication to our HTTP server.
-Default: none.

-  'http_password' -- the password required for authentication to our HTTP server.
-Default: none.

   'childlogdir' -- the directory used for AUTO log files.
 Default: value of Python's tempfile.get_tempdir().